Filing a Claim Under the Government Claims Act Against the CSU

 Long Beach, CA 90802-4210

 Be sure your claim is against the CSU, not another public entity.
-If the claim involves another state agency, the claim should be filed with the Victim Compensation and Government Claims Board.
+If the claim involves another state agency, the claim should be filed with the Department of General Services.
 If the claim involves a county, city or other local governmental entity or employee, the claim should be filed directly with the local city or county's governing board or clerk.